 Bandera City Park will be limiting its total occupancy starting Friday, July 3 to 750 persons at any time.
-This decision was made by City Council on July 1st and is extending the Emergency Declaration for 30 days based on the Governors latest order.
 City Staff will count at the gate this weekend and will not allow any entries after we reach 750, unless people that are already in leave.
 Guests while in the park, should follow the health protocols from DSHS as stated by the Governor in GA-28.
 Best way to not come in contact with the virus is to stay home and stay safe!!
-Have a happy, healthy and safe 4th of July weekend.

 Effective July 1, 2020, admission to Bandera City Park Fridays-Sundays and holidays will be as follows: